 - Your boss asks you to call their wife and tell that you were playing cards together last night at your place.
 But it is not true.
 What will you do?
 Will you call their wife and what will you say?

 - Manager of the company comes to your department Thursday morning and says he is bored from the whole week and that all of you shall go home and do not come back until Monday morning.
-What will you do?
+Will you obey?

-- You are eating a lunch with your boss and suddenly she farts loudly and all people around you start to laugh.
-What will you do?
+- Imagine that you are eating a lunch with your boss and suddenly she farts loudly and all people around you start to laugh.
+How will you react?